SAP/openui5-docs/docs/Performance_Speed_Up_Your_App_408b40e.md

 ### Migrate `jquery.sap.*` Modules to their Modularised Variants

 Since UI5 version 1.58, the global `jquery.sap.*` modules are deprecated.
 Please use the modularised variant of the module.
-If you are still using the `jquery.sap.*` variants, a so-called "stubbing layer" loads the old modules synchronously!
+If you are still using the `jquery.sap.*` variants, a so-called "stubbing layer" may load the old module synchronously!

-You can find a list of all relevant modules in [Legacy jQuery.sap Replacement](Legacy_jQuery.sap_Replacement_a075ed8.md).
+You can find a list of modules in the [Legacy jQuery.sap Replacement](Legacy_jQuery.sap_Replacement_a075ed8.md) documentation.

-The usages can either be replaced manually or by the the [UI5 Migration Tool](https://github.com/SAP/ui5-migration)
+The usages can either be replaced manually or by the [UI5 Migration Tool](https://github.com/SAP/ui5-migration).

 > Note:
-> Please make sure to declare the required modules in `sap.ui.define` or `sap.ui.require` to ensure that they load asynchronously.
+> Please make sure to declare the required modules in `sap.ui.define` or `sap.ui.require` to ensure that they get loaded asynchronously.
 >
 >